 Confirmation — Available to students who are in 8th grade or higher.
-In this parish it is done as a summer intensive with monthly meets/assignments totaling a minimum of 30 contact hours over the 2 year preparation period.
+In this parish it can be done as a summer intensive with monthly meets/assignments, or monthly.
+Each year of formation needs to total a minimum of 30 contact hours.
 Each year includes a 5 hour retreat (required).
 Contact Patty with questions.

 Matrimony — Please contact Fr.
 Leo.

-Rite of Christian Initiation of Adults (RCIA) — Contact Frs.
-Leo or George, or Patty.
+Order of Christian Initiation of Adults (OCIA) — Contact Fr.
+Leo.

 Has life, or the life of another Catholic caused you to want to know more about our Catholic faith?
 Maybe you left the faith, or never completed your Sacraments of Initiation.
 The RCIA is for you.